GioF71/upmpdcli-docker/README.md

 Since release 2023-07-05, support the upmpdcli [`Upradios radio list`](https://www.lesbonscomptes.com/upmpdcli/pages/upmpdcli-manual.html#UPMPDCLI-MS-UPRADIOS) plugin has been enabled.

-### SubSonic
+### Subsonic

-Since release 2023-04-19, support for the [`SubSonic plugin`](https://www.lesbonscomptes.com/upmpdcli/pages/upmpdcli-manual.html#UPMPDCLI-MS-SUBSONIC) has been introduced.
+Since release 2023-04-19, support for the [`Subsonic plugin`](https://www.lesbonscomptes.com/upmpdcli/pages/upmpdcli-manual.html#UPMPDCLI-MS-SUBSONIC) has been introduced.
 I am now a contributor to upmpdcli for this plugin.
 See the git repository [here](https://framagit.org/medoc92/upmpdcli).
 The plugin uses my [subsonic-connector](https://github.com/GioF71/subsonic-connector) library which in turn is built around [py-sonic](https://github.com/crustymonkey/py-sonic).
 Everything has been developed and tested against [Navidrome](https://www.navidrome.org/) but should work with other servers hopefully.